Crossing the Chari River

-My arrival at N’Djamena was full of surprises.
-First of all, my experience with the Immigration was exactly the opposite of what I experienced at the Cameroonian side of the border.
-I traveled with a group of 5 students from Maroua to Kousseri both cities in Cameroon.
-These gentlemen treated me with much respect and love that at one point, I thought I was Chadian.
-Something remarkable happened at the Cameroonian exit where I had to stamp my passport out Cameroon.
+My arrival at Chad was full of surprises.
+First of all, my experience with the Chadian Immigration was exactly the opposite of what I experienced at the Cameroonian side of the border.
+I traveled with a group of five Chadian students from Maroua the previous day to the border town in Kousseri, both cities in Cameroon.
+These gentlemen treated me with much respect and love that at one point, I thought I was Chadian too.
+Something remarkable happened at the Cameroonian exit where I was supposed to document my exit out of Cameroon.

-I unknowingly wanted to cross the Chari River bridge linking the two countries without clearing myself with the immigration on the Cameroonian side.
+I unknowingly wanted to cross the Chari River bridge linking the two countries without completing the exit immigration formalities on the Cameroonian side.
 One of the Cameroonian officials called me to order, telling me that I was to do the necessary at an office just opposite where I was standing.
-I had to leave to this office in the company of Jules, one of the 5 friends that we were travelling together.
+I had to leave to this office in the company of Jules, one of these five friends that we were travelling together.

-The Cameroonian immigration officer in that office was very friendly and spoke English reasonably well.
-He inquired to know my motives of travelling and I explained same to him.
+The Cameroonian immigration officer I that attended to me in that office was very friendly and spoke English reasonably well.
+He inquired to know my motives for travelling which I explained to him.
 What about your friend?
 He asked referring to Jules.
 I told him he was Chadian.
-He queried if I knew him before now but I told him we only met and became friends in the vehicle while coming from Kousseri.
+He queried if I knew him before now but I told him we only met and became friends in the vehicle while coming from Kousseri the previous day.

 Seeming to be impressed by my passport (a few places he’s seen I’ve been to) and my ability to make friends easily, he started documenting my passport without requesting for money.
-A minute into the conversations, one of my other friends joined us in the room.
+Less than a minute into the conversations, another of the five friends joined us in the room.
 The immigration officer asked him what he wanted and he replied that he’s my friend as well.
 The officer was visibly excited and before he could say jack, another one entered.
-When the fourth friend entered the room, this visibly overwhelmed officer could not contain his excitement as he asked me “…Nigerian man, what did you tell these people to be following you like this?”.
+When the fourth friend entered the room, this visibly overwhelmed officer could not contain his excitement as he asked me “…Nigerian man, what did you tell these people to be following you like this?”
 With a big smile and eyes full of pride I told him am good at making friends.
 He nodded with agreement and bade us farewell.
 We left to cross the famous Chari River bridge to the Chadian side of the border.

 On arrival at the Chadian side, some tout looking persons (about 3 of them) with one other person who claimed he was a police officer requested us to show our ID’s, thinking we were all Chadians.
 On sighting a passport, they took me aside.
 At this point, they could not allow any of my friends go with me.
 They requested for 5000 CFA (around $10) before they could allow me, noting that some polythene bags they saw in my luggage is prohibited in their country.
 The long and short of the story was that they sent me to the head of police when I proved stubborn that I was not going to pay as I insisted I was on transit to Nairobi.